knative/docs/docs/install/Knative-with-any-k8s.md

 This guide walks you through the installation of the latest version of Knative.

-Knative has several pieces, which can be installed and used independently or together.
+Knative has two components, which can be installed and used independently or together.
 To help you pick and choose the pieces that are right for you, here is a brief description of each:
  - [**Serving**](#installing-the-serving-component)(_stable_) provides an abstraction for stateless request-based scale-to-zero services.
  - [**Eventing**](#installing-the-eventing-component)(_alpha_) provides abstractions to enable binding event sources (e.g. Github Webhooks, Kafka) and consumers (e.g. Kubernetes or Knative Services).

- - [**Monitoring**](#installing-the-monitoring-bundle)(_alpha_) provides a bundle of standard tooling that can be used to get visibility into the health of the software running on Knative.
+Knative also has a [**Monitoring bundle**](#installing-the-monitoring-bundle)(_alpha_) which provides standard tooling that can be used to get visibility into the health of the software running on Knative.

 ## Before you begin

 This guide assumes that you want to install an upstream Knative release on a Kubernetes cluster.
 A growing number of vendors are offering managed Knative services, see [here](./vendor-options.md) for a list of the known offerings.

-Knative requires a Kubernetes cluster v1.15 or newer, as well as a compatible `kubectl`.
+Knative {{< version >}} requires a Kubernetes cluster v1.15 or newer, as well as a compatible `kubectl`.
 This guide assumes that you've already created a Kubernetes cluster, and that you are using bash in a Mac or Linux environment; some commands will need to be adjusted for use in a Windows environment.